 Door registry plus an ingest endpoint (HID/Brivo/etc.) - badge events appear in the live access dashboard next to camera events.

-Per-channel routing for webhook / Slack (email channel is queued, no SMTP relay shipped).
+Per-channel routing for webhook and Slack.
 Severity thresholds, delivery log, and a manual dispatch button per triage event.

 Per-agent liveness, per-camera FPS / bitrate / codec, recording storage and disk usage - at a glance, with red/amber/green thresholds.

 Email + Google sign-in.
 First user is admin; everyone else is viewer.
-Per-camera ACLs and row-level security on every table.
+Row-level security on every table, camera credentials protected by column-level grants, per-camera view permissions enforced in RLS.

 Collapsible sidebar grouped by Monitor / Investigate / Manage / System, command palette (⌘K), live status bar, light/dark themes, mobile view.